21020176/BTL-CV/README.md

 Trần Trọng Quân - 21020529

 ## Model pretrained
+We trained the DETR model on both clean and unclean CCTV dataset.
+The saved model below have the best performance on the test set that we devided from the annotation file.
+We also trained the Transweather model with CCTV dataset.
+The ground truth is the clean data, and we also split the train test as the annotation file.

 > Detr (train with clean data) : https://drive.google.com/file/d/1zINGayaMjtbK3iqI7HN2kSXtGBK7NLRL/view?usp=sharing

 > Detr (train with unclean data) : https://drive.google.com/file/d/1sCa5fumwXGiqG962BRvKWKZ-K0PJysAG/view?usp=sharing